TeamFAPS/PSVita-RE-tools/README.md

 	10. Run usbhostfs_pc using mingw64.exe
 	11. Run pspsh.exe using mingw64.exe

-NOTE: You can check “ux0:dump/psp2shell.txt” for logs that have not been sent through USB, make sure the folder exists first.
+NOTE: You can check “ux0:dump/psp2shell.txt” for logs that have not been sent through USB (make sure the “ux0:dump/" folder exists first).

-To check if it works, a simple way is to open Molecular Shell and activate FTP.
+To check if it works, a simple way is to open MolecularShell and activate FTP.
 You should now have USB logging.

-Use in your application you wish to log:
+In the application you wish to log use:

 	ksceDebugPrintf, printf (when SceLibc is included such as in games), or sceClibPrintf